You’ll hear us say it again and again: Rest is one of the best treatments for plantar fasciitis.

 - Ankle circles

-Ice After Your Workout
+Ice After Your Workouts

 There are a variety of ways you can ice your feet.
 Try using Ice Therapy Slippers, or fill a bucket with ice water and submerge your feet.
-Some people will also hold a bag of frozen peas to the bottom of their foot.
+Some people will also hold a bag of frozen vegetables to the bottom of their foot.

 When you have plantar fasciitis, listening to your body is vital no matter what — but especially when you want to lead an active, healthy lifestyle.
 There will be times when you have to reduce the intensity of your workouts or take a few extra days rest to heal, and that’s okay!
 Instead of “pushing through the pain”, reduce the intensity of your workouts until you know you can complete them safely.